shadergz/shadergz/README.md

 ### Hello there! 👋
-_(👽Studying in August)_: How 'Material You' works - Better ways to interact with native code using Kotlin with C++ through the JNI
+*Studying topics such as how the Emotion Engine MIPS works, methods for modifying the behaviors of vehicles and game NPCs in SAMobile*

 #### More about me
-* 🫁I am 20 y.o. - I have been coding for over 2y - I have experience in Python (Pandas), Lua, and Ruby
 * 🇧🇷Native language: PT-BR - 🇺🇸Second language: American english
-* 🧅I'm curious about emulators, RISC machines (arm64; mips32le), reverse engineering (Elf), graphics (OpenGL/Vulkan), networking (sysadmin), and others
+* 🧅I'm curious about emulators, RISC machines ("arm64"; "mips32le"), reverse engineering ("arm64"), graphics ("OpenGL"; "Vulkan"), networking ("sysadmin")
-* 💻My laptop CPU/GPU: Ryzen 5 + Vega 8 - 📱My smartphone CPU: Snapdragon 720G + Adreno 618 (curtana_global)
+* 💻My laptop CPU/GPU: Ryzen 5 + Vega 8 - 📱My smartphone CPU: Snapdragon 720G + Adreno 618 ("curtana_global")
-* 🐧OS in use (laptop): Manjaro Uranos, Kubuntu 23.04, Windows 11 - 🐡(mobile custom ROM): Project Elixir v3.11
+* 🐧OS in use (laptop): Manjaro Uranos, Debian 6.4, Windows 11 - 🐡(mobile custom ROM): Project Elixir v3.11 ("4.14 with KernelSU")

 #### Languages in everyday use
 <div align="center">